 - NUMBER\THREADS: the number of computer threads that will be used in the calculation.
 We recommend that the number does not exceed the number of computing cores available in your system. - REFERENCE: the location of the reference FASTA file.
-You should make sure that the reference is the same as the one used in the mapping stage. - REALIGNED BAM: the location where the previous realignment stage stored the result. - DEDUPED BAM: the location where the previous deduping stage stored the result. - RECAL\DATA.TABLE: the location where the previous BQSR stage stored the result. - RECALIBRATED BAM: the location of the recalibrated BAM file. - VARIANT\VCF: the location and filename of the variant calling output file.
+You should make sure that the reference is the same as the one used in the mapping stage. - DEDUPED\BAM: the location where the previous deduping stage stored the result. - RECAL DATA.TABLE: the location where the previous BQSR stage stored the result. - RECALIBRATED BAM: the location of the recalibrated BAM file. - VARIANT\VCF: the location and filename of the variant calling output file.
 A corresponding index file will be created.
 The tool will output a compressed file by using .gz extension.